tferracina/ArDCA-Python/writeup.typ

 === Key Contributions

-This lightweight approach performs at a similar accuracy of previous iterations, but at a substantially lower computational cost (a factor between $10^2$ and $10^3$) @Trinquier2021.
-It presents an important innovation also due to its mathematical advantages, which will be explored further, leading to improved applicability in sequence generation and evaluation.
+Unlike previous bmDCA, expectations are taken directly over the data rather than approximated by MCMC.
+This means the gradients will be exact which in turn will speed up training.Because of this, ArDCA is a lightweight approach that performs at a similar, or better, accuracy of previous iterations, but at a substantially lower computational cost (a factor between $10^2$ and $10^3$) @Trinquier2021.
+In addition, it allows for the calculation of exact sequence probabilities, which is crucial in homology detection.

 = Implementation and Exploration
 The original ArDCA model was developed in Julia, a language designed for high-performance numerical and scientific computing.
 Julia's strengths lie in just-in-time (JIT) compilation, seamless handling of linear algebra, and built-in support for parallelism, making it well-suited for implementing large-scale statistical models.